 One reason is that there are just 8,888 penguins, each displaying a handful of 150 hand-drawn traits.
 But lots of things are scarce and hand-drawn.
 Why are the Pudgy Penguins so valuable, and what’s NFT technology all about?
-Read on to find out.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Read on to find out.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Primarily, the penguins are collectibles based on a blockchain—a decentralized ledger that lets other users verify financial transactions rather than banks or governments.
 These ledgers support virtual currencies, like Bitcoin or Ethereum.
 Cryptocurrencies, which have a combined market cap in the trillions of dollars, are fungible, meaning that each Bitcoin is interchangeable for the next.